 Your solutions should not too simplistic.
-It’s all too easy to gneralise about what people can do.
+It’s all too easy to generalise about what people can do.

-Modal verbs can be used to make suggestions in problem solution essays.
+Modal verbs can be used to make suggestions in problem-solution essays in IELTS.
 These are usually found in solutions paragraphs.

 The format of this kind of essay is quite straightforward.
 Here is a rough sketch that you can follow for a good response:

 - Sentence 2- Outline Sentence

 - Sentence 2- Explain Solution